-The Center for Education and Information Resources is responsible for providing comprehensive and advanced technology solutions for the faculty and students of the School of Nursing.
+The Center for Education and Information Resources is responsible for providing comprehensive and advanced technology solutions for the faculty and students of the Cizik School of Nursing.
 The CEIR researches and implements student application software, online assessment software, and state-of-the-art classroom instructional technology.
 The CEIR also provides information and resources regarding instructional design, educational media design and distance education.
+The CEIR is located on the 7th and 8th floors of the Cizik School of Nursing building.

-The CEIR operated Learning Resource Center (LR) is located in room 306 of the School of Nursing building.
-It provides faculty, students and staff with classroom technology support, computer lab support, and educational reserve material support.
+The CEIR operated Learning Resource Center (LR) is located in room 306 of the Cizik School of Nursing building.
+It provides faculty, students and staff with classroom technology, computer lab, wireless and mobile, Qualtrics survey, video and phone conferencing, and classroom scheduling support.